ArweaveTeam/docs.arweave.org-info/mining/operations/benchmarking.md

 - VDF: `./bin/arweave benchmark vdf`

 {% hint style="warning" %}
-There are 2 other benchmarking tools (`2.9` and `packing`) that need to be rewritten and can't be relied on to benchmark packing speed.
+There are 3 other benchmarking tools (`2.9`, `packing`, and `./data-doctor bench`) that need to be rewritten and can't be relied on to benchmark packing speed.
 {% endhint %}

 # 1. Hashing